This dairy free fudge is smooth, creamy, and so delicious, you would never guess it is free of dairy and the other most common allergens!)

 I love to make dairy free fudge around the holidays but there was a time that I thought it couldn’t be done.

-My favorite recipe was “Double Decker Fudge" that included a chocolate layer and a peanut butter layer.
-The recipe called for marshmallow crème (which contains egg whites), peanut butter chips, chocolate chips and evaporated milk.
+My favorite recipe was “Double Decker Fudge”.
+It included a chocolate layer and a peanut butter layer.
+The recipe called for marshmallow crème (off-limits if you have an egg allergy), peanut butter chips, chocolate chips and evaporated milk.